Rudokhvist/ASF-STM/README.md

 -   For now script works only with regular cards.
 I plan to add foil cards matching too
 -   Add an option to match cards for already completed badges too.
 -   Add whitelist/blacklist of matched apps, to make it possible to match only a couple of needed badges without wasting time on the rest.
 -   ??? your suggestions.
-Use issues sections for those.
+Use [issues](https://github.com/Rudokhvist/ASF-STM/issues) for those.
 (LOL, I have too much TODO already, fat chance!)

 ## Changelog (may be incomplete, just for nostalgia reasons)